 “Emergence: The larger entities that arise through interactions among smaller entities can show properties the smaller entities do not exhibit.”

-The occurance of an avalanche is an emergent property for the sand pile.
-The occurance of avalanche seems quite random and unpredictable both for local grains of sands as well as the experimenter.
-But if you ask the local sands somewhere in the pile, what they would make out of their horrible experience of an avalanche and who possibly caused it, they would probably blame one or few sands somewhere on top of the pile.
+The occurance of an avalanche is an emergent property for the sand pile. it is in fact naturally random and unpredictable both for local sand grains and the experimenter.
+But if you ask the local sands somewhere in the pile, what they would make out of their horrible experience of an avalanche and who caused it, they would probably blame one or few sands somewhere on top of the pile.
 In fact no single grain of sand can and has control over the behavior of the pile of sands as a whole system.
 Even the experimenter who is running the show and is God-like to the grains of sands by having a whole picture, will fail to predict when, in what direction and in what shape the next avalanche will take place.

-We humans are the sands in the very complicated self-organized sand pile of our civilzation.
+We humans are the sands in a very complicated self-organized sand pile of our civilzation.
 Based on our limited view of our local neighberhood we tend to believe that there must be a designer behind every human phenomenon around us.
-We tend to connect big events such as wars, revolutions, scientific discoveries and historic breakthroughs to certain leaders and public figures.
+We tend to connect big events such as wars, revolutions, scientific discoveries and historic breakthroughs to certain leaders or public figures.
 It is a believable story but it has usually been very very simplified for our little brains fo make some sense out of the complicated reality.
 Our civilization is much more collective and complex than it is portrayed in the human understandable narratives of our history books.

-Beware that now I may sound like a conspirist again, but we all grew up in a simplified and misled culture, that is by the way shaped randomly by our collective society and not really few powerful folks.
-When a big social phenomenon surprises our society, something that is not immediately natural such as earthquakes or volcanos, we immediately point our fingers to some other humans out there.
-We didn’t know it or see it coming, but somewhere out there has to be someone who has planned the event.
-Political events are the behavioral effects of our collective civilization, but since we can’t comprehend that, we naturally tend to believe that there should be people like us behind all of them; their minds should be like our minds, and that they must exhibit a team work behavior in a way we are used to, to be able to pull off such huge projects.
+Beware that now I may sound like a conspirist again, which is not the intention.
+We all grew up in a simplified and misled culture, that is by the way shaped randomly by our collective society and not necessarily always few powerful people.
+When a vast painful event surprises our society, something that is not immediately natural such as earthquakes or volcanos, we immediately point our fingers to some other humans out there.
+We didn’t know it or see it coming, but somewhere out there has to be someone who knew about the event or accurately planned it.
+Political events are the behavioral effects of our collective civilization, but since we can’t comprehend their details we tend to believe that there should be people like us behind all of them; their minds should be like our minds, and that they must exhibit some form of team work behavior in a way we are used to, to be able to pull off such projects.

-Is it actually possible for a group of folks, who have successfully understood, modelled and controlled a super complicated network of interactions such as our society?
-Probably not.
-Not in that naive form.
-Such secret societies of few who have successfully teamed up against the rest of us with God-like predictive abilities and flawless conrolling power do not have to be an explanation for the political evil we observe day by day.
-Illuminati is doesn’t exist.
-But if it does, I tell you, it’s in fact me!
-And is you.
-And is all of us combined.
+Is it actually possible for a group of folks, to successfully understand, model and control a super complicated network of interactions such as our society?
+At least not in that naive form.
+Such secret societies of few who have successfully teamed up against the rest of us with God-like predictive abilities and flawless conrolling power do not have to be an explanation for the political or societal evil we observe today.
+Illuminati doesn’t exist.
+But if it does, I tell you, it’s in fact me, it’s you, and it’s is all of us combined.
 Illuminati is our emergent property.
 Sometimes it can actually shape is few powerful people who mess things up, but they come and go too.
 Even if they exist in some definition, they are overruled too by the nature that created them at the first place.

-The complex nature of our society and its political, technological, or socioeconomical aspects can be seen in various lights.
-So one can elaborate on emergent properties of us human sands in many different ways, and they should do it more.
+The complex nature of our society and its political, technological, or social layers can be seen in various lights.
+Scientists of many fields can elaborate on emergent properties of us human sands in many different ways, and they should do it more.
 Here, among many of the narratives to pick from, I bring a simple anthropological evidence.
-The conclusion may be a bit bitter and scary but will set you free from thinking in terms of naive conspiracy theories, and yet gives you a heads-up to be prepared for unwanted avalanches that we may face sooner than later:
+The conclusion may be a bit bitter but will set you free from eluding our minds for the simplest explanations such as conspiracy theories.
+And they give us a heads-up to be prepared for unwanted avalanches that we may face sooner than later:

 The red button